Learn how to make Birthday Cake Pops with Sprinkles with this fun, easy recipe and tutorial!

 While I love cooking from scratch, and do it probably 90% of the time, I almost always use cake mixes and prepared frostings for cake pops.
 It just makes the process simpler and quicker.
 And trust me, they still taste delicious!

-Feel free to use your favorite white cake recipe though, if you have one.
-You’ll need 2 (8 or 9-inch) baked cake layers to make 24 cake pops.
+Feel free to use your favorite white cake recipe for these Rainbow Cake Pops though, if you have one.
+You'll need 2 (8 or 9-inch) baked cake layers to make 24 cake pops.

 You can also great creative and use different cake / frosting flavors or different colors of candy melts.
 Just keep in mind that if you use a dark-colored cake (like chocolate), then white or other light-colored candy melts may not cover your pops well.